priyanshux/bunkmeet/README.md

 ## Experimental Features

 Note that you do not need to install any of these features and are optional.
-Additionally, these features can potentionally throw bugs.
+Additionally, these features can potentionally show bugs.

 ### Running the worker headless